Coronavirus is the biggest global health, social and economic crisis of our lifetime and is tearing children's lives apart.

 In Nigeria, we are working with the Lagos State Government to make sure that children don't miss out on their regular immunizations and that our existing services for malnourished children can continue.
 We are also supporting Cameroonian refugees with clean drinking water and hygiene kits, as well as sharing accurate and up-to-date information to displaced families.

 Globally, over a billion children and students have had their education disrupted by coronavirus.
-Many run the risk of never returning.
+Almost 10 million may never return.

 We have launched our Save our Education campaign to call on governments to keep learning alive during lockdowns with accessible distance learning, ensure every child returns to school when it's safe and to build better education systems for the future.